dmpe/django-wohn/README.md

 # Django 2+ based real-estate website

-This has been developed by me for learning Django 2+ / Python 3+.
+This has been developed for learning Django 2+ & Python 3+.

+**Goal:** To create something akin to <https://www.wg-gesucht.de> which would provide end-users (i.e. mostly students but also landlords) a way to advertise their free rooms.

+The idea source was this article <https://www.respekt.cz/sousede/nekolik-nezavislych-lidi-bydli-v-jednom-pronajatem-byte>.
+The reason being is that, as of 2019, a real-estate portal dedicated to the student housing does not existist - in the same form as it is in DACH region - in the Czech Republic.
+There are some similar sites but nothing compared to <https://www.wg-gesucht.de>.
+The objective is to fill the gap.

 ## 1. How to deploy